Reports, trackers, and decision materials

 What Capital Control does first

-Example: expansion looked affordable until the cash was reconstructed.
+Example: expansion looked affordable until the cash was clarified.

 Owner view The business had cash in the bank and wanted to move forward with expansion.